kevinschaich/dotfiles/README.md

 ## **BACKUP** your files.

-This script will not *remove* anything (except pesky ImageCapture.app) on your computer, but it will overwrite some things you may have configured.
+This script will not *remove* anything on your computer, but it will overwrite some things you may have configured.

 I recommend a full time machine backup for your system just in case, but at the very least you should backup your current dotfiles (.bashrc, .vimrc, .bash_profile, etc.).
 These will all be overwritten if you run config.sh without customization.
 See the step below for exactly what gets configured.